Techcyte/devkit/docs/guides/creating-a-debug-request/index.md

 # Creating a debug request

-When debugging external bridges and containers you'll need scan ids, task ids, and image urls.
+When debugging external bridges and model containers you'll need scan ids, task ids, and image urls.
 By creating debug request you can view these variables and test locally.

 ## I. Step-by-Step Instructions